FNF-CNE-Devs/CodenameEngine/README.md

 - Some options are missing
 - Week 6 still have no dialogue

-Build instructions are below.
-Press TAB on the main menu to switch mods.

-Also, `lime test` uses the source assets folder instead of the export one for easier development.

 ## Codename Engine

 Codename Engine is a new Friday Night Funkin' Engine aimed at simplifying modding, along with extensiblity and ease of use.